Solar News Channel

-Solar News Channel (SNC) was a major commercial television network in the Philippines, owned by Solar Entertainment Corporation's arm television subsidiary of Solar Television Network lease with its owner by Radio Philippines Network.
-Its flagship television station was DZKB-TV channel 9 in Mega Manila and other regional stations in the Philippines.
-The station was operational 18 hours a day from 6:00 AM to 12:00 MN on free TV, while 24 hours on cable, satellite and internet TV providers.
+Solar News Channel (SNC) was the Philippine free-to-air television channel owned by Solar Entertainment Corporation and Nine Media Corporation (formerly Solar Television Network), leased airtime from Southern Broadcasting Network (2012–2013) and Radio Philippines Network (2013–2014).
+The station was operational 18 hours a day from 6:00 AM to midnight on free TV, while being available 24 hours on cable, satellite and internet TV providers.

+The channel was carried over on SBN's flagship DWCP-TV (2012-13) and RPN's flagship DZKB-TV (2013-14).

-Most of its live programming from studios were located at Upper Ground Floor of the Worldwide Corporate Center, Shaw Boulevard corner Epifanio de los Santos Avenue in Mandaluyong with transmitter at No. 97, Panay Avenue, Brgy.
-South Triangle, Quezon City.
-The channel ceased to air on August 22, 2014, and was replaced with 9TV.
+SNC local programming and master control originate at Upper Ground Floor of the Worldwide Corporate Center, Shaw Boulevard corner Epifanio de los Santos Avenue in Mandaluyong.

+The channel ceased broadcasting on August 22, 2014, and was replaced by 9TV.

 History

-The network debuted on October 30, 2012, at 05:45 am (UTC +8:00) as a replacement for then all-news channel Talk TV on SBN 21—as such it is broadcast by all television service provider and terrestrial stations which formerly carried Talk TV.
+The network debuted on October 30, 2012, at 5:45 AM (UTC +8:00), as a replacement for then all-news channel Talk TV on SBN 21—as such it was broadcast by all television service provider and terrestrial stations which formerly carried Talk TV.

 It is the first all-English news channel to be aired on free TV in the Philippines, and the first channel of Solar Entertainment to air both on cable and free TV.
 Major part of the programming are local programs including news and current affairs programs from Solar News and foreign programs from NBC and CBS.

-On December 1, 2013, Solar News Channel transferred to all RPN stations nationwide to widen its telecast while ETC returned to all SBN stations.
+On November 30, 2013, Solar News Channel switched its affiliation to RPN to expand its nationwide coverage while ETC returned to SBN.

 Aside from the transfer, Solar News Channel launched its own mobile application for smartphone users.
 Its consists of features such as live streaming, catch-up episodes and latest news from the network's website, solarnews.ph.

-On August 13, 2014, Solar Television Network announced that Solar News Channel was to be replaced with 9TV by August 23, retaining the news and current affairs programming while expanding its weekend programming to cater more audiences which was started by the launching of "Kids Weekend" on August 23.
+On August 13, 2014, as part of acquisition of STVNI and RPN by the ALC Group of Companies led by Ambassador Antonio Cabangon-Chua, Solar TV announced that the channel will rebrand as 9TV, dropping the "Solar" branding in all of its assets.